-We enjoyed a bottle of rosé, which may be an insult to the Dutch with all of their famous beers such as Heineken, Amstel, and Grolsch not to mention a hundred other small and craft brands.
+We enjoyed a bottle of rosé, which may be an insult to the Dutch with all of their famous beers such as Heineken, Amstel, and Grolsch, not to mention a hundred other small and craft brands.
 We may choose to dabble in more beer when we get into Germany or Austria, but for tonight we stuck with wine.
 We glided along the canals and sipped our wine enjoying the beautiful architecture and the gorgeous light of the sun.
-We passed hundreds of other boats with 20+ passengers on tours…but their boats weren’t nearly as pretty and having our own private tour guide on our own private boat made for a special evening.
+We passed hundreds of other boats with 20+ passengers…but the other boats weren’t nearly as pretty or charming and having our own private tour guide on our own private boat made for a special evening.
 We were lucky enough to travel along a good part of the canals to get a great overview of the city.

-One of the questions I asked our tour guide is “do the canals ever flood or dry up?” and the answer is no….at least not anytime recently.
+One of the questions I asked our tour guide is “do the canals ever flood or dry up?” which is a pretty good question, I think.
+And surprisingly, the answer is no….at least not anytime recently.
 The Dutch are masters at controlling water…and with their elaborate system of sea walls and locks and dredging…they pretty much maintain the canals at a 3 foot depth.

-The entire tour we passed couples sitting on the canal walls enjoying one another’s company, drinking a beer, having a picnic.
-Apparently, this was the second week of picture perfect weather which we are happy to have been part of.
-Sunny skies and temps in the high 70’s is not a normally continuous thing.
-So everyone was out taking advantage of the weather. [ Side note: Hello, Climate Change Deniers!!
-Wake up!
-The weather is changing all over the world].
+Throughout the entire tour we passed couples sitting on the canal walls enjoying one another’s company, drinking a beer or having a picnic.
+Apparently, this was the second week of picture perfect weather (which we are happy to have been part of).
+Sunny skies and temps in the high 70’s is not normal and definitely not a persistant thing.
+So everyone in town seemed to be out taking advantage of the lovely weather.

 And thus was the end of our first day in Amsterdam.
-We finished our tour at 10PM, and because we so far north in Europe it was still very light outside….they have long summer days and very long winter nights.
+We finished our tour at 10PM, and because we so far north in Europe, it was still very light outside….they have very long summer days and very long winter nights.

-With that, we walked back to our hotel, climbed into bed and literally slept like bricks.
+With that, we walked back to our hotel, climbed into bed and literally slept like bricks until the next morning.